nicoryne/stathis/mobile/README.md

-# STATHIS Mobile Application
+# Stathis Mobile Application

 ## Overview

-The STATHIS mobile application is a key component of the STATHIS system (Smart Tracking and AI-Powered Technology for Health and Instructional Supervision), designed to revolutionize Physical Education through AI-powered posture tracking, health monitoring, and gamified learning.
+The Stathis mobile application is a key component of the Stathis system (Smart Tracking and AI-Powered Technology for Health and Instructional Supervision), designed to revolutionize Physical Education through AI-powered posture tracking, health monitoring, and gamified learning.
 This README compares the features specified in the Software Requirements Specification (SRS) with the current implementation status and provides guidance for implementing missing features.

 ## SRS Features vs. Current Implementation